nnao45/pexpo/README.md

 ## Writer & License
 pexpo's was writed by nao4arale (Twitter:@A_Resas, MAIL:n4sekai5y@gmail.com).
-This software is released under the MIT License, see LICENSE
+This software is released under the MIT License, see LICENSE.